 It’s almost as if Canon is telling investors, ‘Look, we’ll do our best, but we haven’t got a great deal of confidence in the camera business.
-But anyhow, if it doesn’t work out, we do have as exit strategy:
+But anyhow, if it doesn’t work out, we do have a Plan B:

 ‘…there is a portion of the market that will certainly remain, in particular segments serving the needs of professionals and advanced amateurs.
 Therefore, in order to defend our top market share position, we will sustain our maximum business efforts.